RobbyPee/RobbyPee/readme.md

 # Robin Plowman

-*Developer · R\&D Engineer · Data Explorer · Visual Thinker*
+**R&D Engineer – AI, Vision & Systems**

 I design and build systems that work using mathematics, computer vision, and AI tools to turn complex problems into practical solutions.

 I have a BSc in Mathematics from Warwick and an MSc in Computer Vision from York.
 That foundation in logic, structure, and perception drives how I approach complex systems, from embedded DSPs and C++ pipelines to AI-powered simulations and agent-based architectures.

-My background spans embedded systems, multi-threaded large scale C++, 3D geometry, classical computer vision, data analysis, and increasingly, LLMs and autonomous agents.
-I’ve worked across R&D and production in domains like ADAS, education tech, and patent strategy, always aiming to create systems that are both useful and original.
+My background spans embedded systems, multi-threaded large-scale C++, 3D geometry, classical computer vision, data analysis, and increasingly, LLMs and autonomous agents.
+I’ve worked across R&D and production in domains including ADAS, defence, finance, and education tech.

-*Data visualisation* is central to my workflow not just for presenting results, but as a necessary tool for diagnosing, explaining, and improving large-scale systems.
-It’s especially vital in computer vision, where real-world complexity demands constant interpretation and iteration.
+I find data visualisation central to my workflow, not just for presenting results, but for diagnosing, explaining, and improving large-scale, data-heavy systems.

 This GitHub is where I prototype and experiment.
 Much of the code is LLM-assisted, but the architecture, refinement, and insights are mine.

 Links
 - [Real-Time Embedded Computer Vision Msc](Msc.md)
-- [Playable version of Computer Vision Pong (enable your webcam!)](https://robbypee.github.io/HandPong/) - you'll need to enable camera, and possibly disable adblocker!
 - [Patent explainer](Tow_Hitch_Position_Estimation_SfM.md)

+- Just for fun, a [playable version of Computer Vision Pong I recreated from my MSc prototype](https://robbypee.github.io/HandPong/) - you'll need to enable camera, and possibly disable adblocker!

 ## Skills